Truck Stop Access Control Guide: How to Secure Your Truck Stop

 • Restaurants

 Keep in mind that each amenity comes with its own access control responsibilities.
-It’s up to you to provide safe and convenient access to amenities while ensuring that only verified guests are on the property.
+It’s up to you to provide safe, convenient access to amenities while ensuring only verified guests are on the property.

 These days, it’s likely that you’re not just catering to truckers.
-Many truck stops also cater to every day drivers or drivers with larger vehicles like RVs.
+Many truck stops also cater to everyday drivers and to drivers with larger vehicles, such as RVs.
 As a result, all kinds of people visit your truck stop to rest.
-So, securing your truck stop with the proper access control measures is more important than ever.
+Securing your truck stop with proper access controls is more important than ever.

 How many truck stops are there in the United States?